 There aren’t that many parts of a building that contribute more to its overall health than the roof, and one of the biggest problems with roof maintenance is that it tends to get overlooked or even ignored.
 If there’s a problem with your doors, walls, or floors, you see it every day.
 You watch it get worse as time goes on.
 If there’s a roof problem, you may not realize it until it has become a major issue.
 You may not be aware of the many options that are available for your building’s roof.

-- Maintenance and drain cleaning are easier on flat roofs, because work crews can walk on them more easily and safely (regardless of weather conditions).
+Maintenance and drain cleaning is easier on flat roofs because work crews can walk on them more easily and safely (regardless of weather conditions).

 You have a lot of choices when it comes to materials and membranes, which can include but may not be limited to:

 While there are many color options with every one of these materials, many building owners choose to stick with white.
 This can help with energy efficiency because of its reflective properties.

 While commercial flat roofs have several advantages, they do have their drawbacks — the most obvious one being poor drainage.
 Standing water can cause the roof to degrade faster than it normally would, which is something you wouldn’t have to worry about with a pitched roof.
 Breakdown of the materials can cause leaks, which can eventually lead to water damage.
 Flat roofs have a limited lifespan, which is between 10 and 15 years.
 After that, it may need to be replaced.
 But because of this issue, installing a drainage system can be more complicated.
 While some flat roofs have better drainage than others, any reputable roofing company will install some kind of drainage system on a flat roof.
 This will keep water from pooling, so you can get on with your business regardless of the weather.